Protect your business with two-factor authentication (2FA)

 A way of connecting to the internet that hides where you are when you connect.

-- any cloud-based service you use.
+- Any cloud-based service you use.

 If you’ve experienced an online security issue, your first step is to contact the service provider.

-You can also report an online issue or security incident to us at CERT NZ.
+You can also report an online issue or security incident to us at NCSC.